TheSherlockHomie/100DaysOfCode-log/readme.md

 **Thoughts**

--   It is annoying when I can't find lectures of SP20, although lectures SP15 are fine (I just like to watch the latest version, if only I could have studied this in person, Prof Kubi seems so great)
+-   It is annoying when I can't find lectures of SP20, although lectures SP15 are fine (I just like to watch the latest version.
+If only I could have studied this in person, Prof Kubi seems so great)

+---

+### Day 79: July 13, 2020, Monday

+**Today's Progress**:

+-   Watched lecture 9 of CS162(SP20): Sockets, Networking(cont) & Scheduling

+**What I learned:**

+-   Life cycle of an I/O request
+-   Request response protocol
+-   Sockets over TCP/IP
+-   Scheduling!
+-   Why first come first serve can be bad
+-   Convoy effect
+-   Round robin scheduling
+-   Thrashing

+**Thoughts**

+-   Finally got to scheduling!